batir-akhmerov/hybricache/README.md

 <a name="top"></a>
 # HybriCache
 HybriCache is a hybrid cache solution based on EhCache and Redis.
-HybriCache is almost as fast as EhCache and utilization of Redis makes HybriCache a Cluster Environment friendly.
-HybriCache is ideal solution if you’re switching over to a clustered environment of Amazon Web Services and need a fast caching library.
+HybriCache is almost as fast as EhCache and utilization of Redis makes HybriCache a Cluster friendly.
+HybriCache is ideal solution if you’re switching over to a clustered environment on AWS and need a fast caching library.
 If your application is already configured for EhCache – that’s even easier, HybriCache uses existing EhCache configuration, just add HybriCache jar to the classpath, replace EhCacheManager with HybriCacheManager in a spring context and set Elasticache server’s Host and Port to the HybriCacheManager instance.
 And that is all.

 ## Table of Content
 * [What is wrong with AWS Elasticache?](#whats_wrong_elasticache)